UroshUchiha/bentokun.github.io/_posts/2017-11-13-Disassemble Symbian in IDA.md

 ![LOL3](/assets/dis4.png)

-OOHHH, a argument vector =)) If you do not knows the vector arguments, i suggest you to learn it by searching the **I N T E R N E T**, but i would try to explain it as easy as possible if you haven't known it yett ^^ Basiclly, when you define the arguments with three dots **...**, you have defined a list of arguments, which size and type is unknown, until we parse the functions.
+OOHHH, a vardaric argument =)) If you do not knows the vardaric arguments, i suggest you to learn it by searching the **I N T E R N E T**, but i would try to explain it as easy as possible if you haven't known it yett ^^ Basiclly, when you define the arguments with three dots **...**, you have defined a list of arguments, which size and type is unknown, until we parse the functions.
 Therefore, to provide higher interface for userspace, easier to understand, for people to pass things they want on the function whichout arguments size chains, complier provides vectors of argument.
 LOL let's get back to what i am doingg, shall we .-.
 You see, there is another function being called, with the same size of arguments, but